MoonShine

 MoonShineP

-MoonShineP, a Python program running on a Raspberry Pi, uses illuminance values from MoonShineR to gradually dim and brighten a diffused array of individually addressable LEDs, allowing realistic natural light regimes to be re- created in a laboratory environment.
+MoonShineP is a Python program that runs on a Raspberry Pi and uses illuminance values from MoonShineR to control a diffused array of individually addressable RGBW LEDs.
+The LEDs gradually brighten and dim over time, allowing natural or experimentally modified light regimes to be re-created under controlled laboratory conditions.